ml-jku/MIM-Refiner/README.md

 found [here](https://www.youtube.com/watch?v=80kc3hscTTg).

 Configurations to train, evaluate or analyze models can be found [here](https://github.com/ml-jku/MIM-Refiner/tree/main/src/yamls).
 Note that MIM-Refiner is trained in 2 stages. "stage 2" trains only the ID heads with a frozen encoder, to ensure a good and stable learning signal for "stage 3" where the encoder is then trained. "stage 2" needs significantly less compute resources and can also be used to get a quick estimate if hyperparameters are suited (temperature, head learning rate, ...).

+A demo that showcases how to train models can be found [here](https://youtu.be/mS_Lsjfxfko).

 # External Evaluation Frameworks